Baltimore's Marching Ravens

-Baltimore's Marching Ravens are the official marching band of the Baltimore Ravens American football team.
-They were founded as the Baltimore Colts' Marching Band on September 7, 1947, and have continuously operated ever since, supporting four separate football franchises.
+Baltimore's Marching Ravens are the official marching band of the Baltimore Ravens, an American football team from Baltimore in the United States.

+Founded as The Baltimore Colts Marching Band on September 7, 1947, they have continuously operated ever since, supporting four separate football franchises.
 The band first supported the original Baltimore Colts from 1947 to 1950, but continued to operate even after the franchise disbanded in 1950.
-After a new Baltimore Colts franchise was installed in 1953, the band became associated with the newly founded team.
-The band endured a second relocation when the Colts moved to Indianapolis in the middle of the night in 1984, leaving Baltimore without a team for eleven years.
-The band became attached to the Canadian Football League Baltimore CFL Colts/Baltimore Stallions during the league's United States Expansion Team Experiment years between 1994 and 1995.
-Then in 1996, the band became attached to a 4th franchise when the Cleveland Browns relocated to Baltimore in 1996 and became the Ravens.
-They are one of two official marching bands in the NFL, the other being the Washington Commanders Marching Band.
+After a new Baltimore Colts franchise was established in 1953, the band became associated with the newly founded team.

+The band endured a second relocation when the Colts moved to Indianapolis in the middle of the night in 1984, leaving Baltimore without a team for eleven years but never disbanded.

+The band became attached to the Canadian Football League Baltimore CFL Colts/Baltimore Stallions during the league's United States expansion team experiment years between 1994 and 1995.
+Then in 1996, the band became attached to a fourth franchise when the Cleveland Browns relocated to Baltimore in 1996 to become the Ravens.

-Background
+History

+Baltimore Colts Marching Band

+The Baltimore Colts Band was founded on September 7, 1947, just as the first Baltimore Colts franchise was launched as part of the All-America Football Conference (AAFC).
+Director of the band during its first years was Robert "Bob" Cissin.
+It was the second marching band formed in association with a professional football franchise, the first being the Washington Redskins Marching Band, established in 1937.

+The Colts Band was a volunteer organization that was a free-time activity of people from all walks of life.
+It stayed together during the two-year interval between the folding of the first Colts franchise in 1950 and the launching of the second Colts franchise for the 1953 season, continuing to perform as "The Colts Band" during that interval.
+The band twice led the Miss America Pageant Parade in Atlantic City during its first six years and performed at band and marching competitions.

+The band had 60 members and 6 majorettes at the time of the Colts' relaunch in 1953.
+Band practice was held one night a week year round, with the band playing at all home games and generally taking one road trip a year.
+The Colts cheerleaders, organized in 1954, began marching and performing in conjunction with the band almost immediately.

+Size of the band expanded over the years.
+By the end of the 1950s, the Colts Marching Band included 127 members, 6 majorettes, 12 cheerleaders, and 7 color guards.
+The band had been seen nationally on television, appearing at halftime of both the 1958 and 1959 NFL Championship Games.